.png)

 But all I could do was cling more tightly to the tree branch like a scared little monkey, my eyes wider than a bush baby’s.
 Without breaking eye contact, she delicately extended a small hand to me.
 Unfurling each of her tiny fingers like a life line being flung out into a raging sea.

-“Reef,” she said when I didn’t blink, consumed by her beauty.
+“Reef?” she said when I didn’t blink, consumed by her beauty.
 Now ready to stay on this branch with her for eternity.
 It didn’t seem so bad anymore.
 Definitely not scary.
 Not with her.

 “Stay with me.”
-The words slipped out so quickly that they escaped my soul on an exhale.
+The words slipped out so quickly that they escaped my soul in an exhale.
 An inaudible whisper.
 Only my lips made the shape, feeling them out.
 Not even knowing what those words would mean for me.

 “What?” she asked as she tried to inch closer to me and everyone gasped down below.
 I guess I’d officially made Locke's party memorable.